Childhood & Early Years

 Harrison’s first solo writing credit was for the song ‘Don't Bother Me’ which he wrote for the group’s second album ‘With the Beatles’ in 1963.

-Harrison was solely responsible for bringing in the genre of folk rock into the group’s music albums.
-His interest towards Indian classical music was apparent as he used sitar for the song ‘Norwegian Wood’ which was part of the album, ‘Rubber Soul.’
+Harrison was solely responsible for bringing the genre of folk rock into the group’s music albums.
+His interest in Indian classical music was apparent as he used sitar for the song ‘Norwegian Wood’ which was part of the album, ‘Rubber Soul.’
 The album was Harrison’s favorite ‘Beatles’ album.

 Harrison’s love for traditional Indian music, accompanied by several other factors led to the final collapse of the band on 10 April 1970.

-After the break-up, Harrison released ‘All Things Must Pass.’
+After the band's disbandment, Harrison released ‘All Things Must Pass.’
 By far, it has been regarded as his best work.
 The album topped the charts on both sides of the Atlantic.

 In 1971, Harrison contributed to the ‘Concert for Bangladesh’ along with Ravi Shankar at the ‘New York Madison Square.’
 The event was a precursor for future large-scale charity shows.
 It was followed up with an album and concert film.